Watch Our 2-min Explainer video

 Who Can Witness an LPA?

-Creating a Lasting Power of Attorney (LPA) is one of the most important steps you can take to protect your future, but getting the signing and witnessing process right is just as crucial.
+Creating a Lasting Power of Attorney (LPA) is one of the most important steps you can take to protect your future, but getting the signing and witnessing process right is just as crucial before you can register your Power of Attorney.
 One of the most common questions people ask is: who can witness an LPA?

 Let’s break it down clearly, so you can get it right first time.

 The witness’s role is simple but legally essential: they must physically watch the person signing the form and then add their own details and signature.
-If the witnessing isn’t done correctly, your LPA could be rejected by the Office of the Public Guardian (OPG), which may cause delays or force you to start the process again.
+If the witnessing isn’t done correctly, your the LPA you are making could be rejected by the Office of the Public Guardian (OPG), which may cause delays or force you to start the process again.

-• Ideally someone who’s independent, not a relative or someone who benefits from the LPA
+• Ideally someone independent, not a close relative or beneficiary

 • Be physically present at the time of signing (no virtual witnessing)